Vision-by-Language for Training-Free Compositional Image Retrieval: Experiments

+\paragraph{Investigating Scaling Laws for ZS-CIR.} A critical benefit of the modular nature of our method is that we can replace and scale each component, without re-training.
+In particular, we can simply utilize our base model used for our benchmark comparisons in \S\ref{subsec:benchmarks}, and utilize a different CLIP model for the final retrieval process.
+This allows us to investigate scaling laws as studied and investigated in e.g. \citet{kaplan2020scaling,caballero2022broken,cherti2023reproducible} for the particular problem of CIR, and investigate if scale can address the retrieval bottleneck.
+For this, we leverage CLIP variants provided through the OpenCLIP project \citep{openclip}, with models ranging from around 150M total parameters to around 2.5B.
 On both CIRCO and CIRR, we see a clear log-linear relationship between the model capacity and the performance as a result of simply upgrading our retrieval model in size.
 This clearly highlights the impact of scale even to the complex setting of ZS-CIR, and allows us to partly break the retrieval bottleneck shown above.
-As we can easily plug-and-play different retrieval models, it also allows us to simply scale our overall pipeline.
-This allows us to boost the overall CIR scores on the CIRR dataset up to $R@1=34.64\%$ (c.f. $24.55\%$ for the highest reported SEARLE score), and up to $mAP@5=26.77\%$ on CIRCO (c.f. $11.68\%$ for the highest reported SEARLE score).
+As we can easily plug-and-play different retrieval models, it also allows us to scale our overall pipeline, allowing us to boost the overall CIR scores on the CIRR dataset up to $R@1=34.64\%$ (c.f. $24.55\%$ for the highest reported SEARLE score), and up to $mAP@5=26.77\%$ on CIRCO (c.f. $11.68\%$ for the highest reported SEARLE score).
 These results provide clear evidence of our method allowing for a simple transition between efficiency (with a smaller retrieval model) and efficacy with a larger one when needed.
-Finally, we find that our insights partly contrast those in \cite{vaze2023genecis}, where only minimal gains from scaling can be observed.
-However, our results show that by incorporating conditioning through textual reasoning, \methodNameNS\ better leverages the benefits of large retrieval models without expensive re-training.
+We also find that our insights partly contrast those in \cite{vaze2023genecis}, where only minimal gains from scaling can be observed.
+Our results show that by incorporating conditioning through textual reasoning, \methodNameNS\ better leverages the benefits of large retrieval models without expensive re-training.